 - Part 1: Technical Approach, Methodology and Detailed Work Plan.
 This part shall be between 5 and 10 pages long but may not exceed 15 pages. - Part 2: Management, Key Personnel, and Staffing Plan.
 This part shall be between 2 and 4 pages long but may not exceed 5 pages.
-CVs for key personnel may be included in an annex to the technical proposal and will not count against the page limit. - Part 3: Corporate Capabilities, Experience, and Past Performance.
+CVs for key personnel may be included in an annex (should not exceed 5 pages each) to the technical proposal and will not count against the page limit. - Part 3: Corporate Capabilities, Experience, and Past Performance.
 This part shall be between 3 and 5 pages long but may not exceed 7 pages.